 By the time the project is publicly available it has hopefully reached enough momentum, that even after this moment the amount of supporters will still continue to grow.
 Giving the producer enough room for continued production of open-source software.

 Where does it fall short?
+Link to heading

 Unfortunately the sponsorware model is not a one size fits all type of solution.
 After all, to find individuals and companies willing to support a producer, the producer and his work already need to be known or at least easily discoverable.
 In a similar way this model favours individual producers, or ones who are just starting out, since established companies have higher operating costs that need to be met before such a business model would make sense economically.